-In a statement released Wednesday, Party Chair Gerard Kassar said the organization had a “successful Primary Day,” but noted that most public attention has centered on Mamdani’s win in the Democratic primary.
-He called Mamdani’s first-round victory “no surprise,” citing what he described as the Democratic Party’s “slide toward socialism for years.”
+In a June 25 statement, Conservative Party Chair Gerard Kassar said that while the organization had a “successful Primary Day,” most public attention centered on Mamdani’s win in the Democratic primary.
+He said Mamdani’s first-round victory was “no surprise,” citing what he described as the Democratic Party’s “slide toward socialism for years.”

-Kassar went on to describe the Democratic field as radical and “unmoored to all economic and social reality,” and expressed concern over what Mamdani’s candidacy represents for New York City.
-He further stated that the party anticipates more voters will join the “conservative side” and that it would work to oppose Mamdani in November.
+Kassar described the Democratic field as radical, calling it “unmoored to all economic and social reality,” and expressed concern over what Mamdani’s candidacy represents for the city.
+He further stated that the party anticipates more voters will join the “conservative side” as a result, and that it would work to oppose Mamdani in November.

 The text of the statement published by the party is included below: